All Souls Procession All Souls Procession

 What is Many Mouths One Stomach (MMOS)?

-Many Mouths One Stomach is the 501(c)3 non-profit arts collective that is the parent organization of the All Souls Procession.
+Many Mouths One Stomach is the small but mighty 501(c)3 non-profit arts collective that is the parent organization of the All Souls Procession.
 Our intent is to create, inspire, manifest, and perpetuate modern festal culture: the expression and fulfillment of core human needs through public celebration, ceremony, and ritual.

-MMOS is a small grassroots non-profit.
-We have been pollinating Festal Culture in the Southwest for over 30 years.
+MMOS has been pollinating Festal Culture in the Southwest for over 30 years.

 We produce and curate arts all year long at MSA Annex Festival Grounds on Tucson’s westside.